🛸 FREE PRIORITY SHIPPING OVER $110 🛸

 What’s The Difference Between Delta 8 THC & Delta 9 THC?

-While these compounds differ only slightly in their molecular construction, they have different effects on humans.
+While these compounds differ only slightly in their molecular construction, they have different effects on the human body.
 Delta 9 THC is typically referred to simply as THC, and it is the psychoactive compound in marijuana that produces a high.
 It can lead to feelings of euphoria, creativity, and relaxation.

-Delta 8 THC is far less potent, but many users maintain that it can still provide a psychoactive effect.
+Delta 8 THC is far less potent, but many users maintain that it can still provide milder psychoactive effects.
 Most people note that delta 8 THC is about half as potent as delta 9 THC, is less likely to produce feelings of anxiousness or paranoia, and delivers a more relaxing and mellow experience.

 Finally, these two compounds differ in their legality.
 Delta 9 THC is still illegal for recreational use in most states, while delta 8 THC is legal in nearly every state, even those where marijuana isn’t.